rucio/rucio/CONTRIBUTING.rst

 Anyone is welcome to review merge requests and make comments!

 All collaborators, thus the Rucio core development team can approve, request changes or close pull requests.
-When a pull request receives an approved review, it is merged by the librarian, the component maintainer or a collaborator (in order of availability).
+Merging of approved pull requests is done by the Rucio development lead.

 Coding Style and testing